 Relation between in Utero Arsenic Exposure and Birth Outcomes in a Cohort of Mothers and Their Newborns from New Hampshire

-Objective: We assessed in utero arsenic exposure in relation to birth outcomes and whether maternal pre-pregnancy weight and infant sex modified associations.
+Objective: We assessed in utero arsenic exposure in relation to birth outcomes and whether maternal prepregnancy weight and infant sex modified the associations.

-Conclusions: Low-level arsenic exposure may impact fetal growth, and the associations may be modified by maternal weight status and infant sex.
+Conclusions: Low-level arsenic exposure may affect fetal growth, and the associations may be modified by maternal weight status and infant sex.

 Received: 10 April 2015